DiscoverAtlanta.com homepage

 Fun at Festivals

 The Chastain Park Spring Arts Festival is always a Mother’s Day favorite.
-Bring the family — and the family dog — to this award-winning festival that features more than 185 painters, photographers, sculptors, leather and metal craft artisans, glass blowers and jewelers.
+Bring the family — and the family dog — to this award-winning festival that features nearly 200 painters, photographers, sculptors, leather and metal craft artisans, glass blowers and jewelers.
 This free festival also has artist demonstrations, live music and lots of great food and beverages.
 The festival is part of the Atlanta Foundation for Public Spaces, which also sponsors the Spring Festival on Ponce and the Old Fourth Ward arts festivals, among others.

 The Sweet Auburn Springfest is also in full gear with lots of food, vendors, a children’s area and music to enjoy.
 Held in Atlanta’s Sweet Auburn District, it’s one of the city’s most popular festivals.